san-sei/documents/content/en/docs/versionsupport/browserversion.md

 weight: 71
 ---

 Browser support for WebAuthn is constantly improving.
-You can find an overview of  IDmelon authenticator support as a FIDO 2.0 authenticator on this page.
+You can find an overview of  IDmelon Authenticator support as a FIDO2.0 Authenticator on this page.

 ## Version Table